 What organisations can do now

 The focus must remain on making organisations more resilient to attacks.
 Continuing to rely on perimeter security in the hope of stopping all breaches from happening is failing us.
 Each headline shows this approach has its limits and misses attacks repeatedly.
 Breaking this cycle begins with the adoption of a new security model — a zero trust model.

 A zero trust security architecture is built on the premise of 'never trust, always verify' and to 'assume breach'.
-Specifically, zero trust segmentation, used in concert with traditional data centre firewalls, allows businesses to isolate systems and prevent attackers (or malware) from moving around once the perimeter has been breached.
+Specifically, zero trust segmentation, used in concert with traditional data center firewalls, allows businesses to isolate systems and prevent attackers (or malware) from moving around once the perimeter has been breached.

 The 'hard outer but soft centre' approach to security must be challenged.
 Zero trust technologies allow organisations to be much more resilient, but organisations must also think differently about cybersecurity and move away from legacy approaches.

 By segmenting operational technology networks from IT networks, the latter remains protected if the former is hacked (and vice versa), thus protecting the critical data held on each network and throughout the organisation.

 The same level of resilience can be applied to environments (test from prod.), sites (campus A from B), or applications (e.g., PCI or Swift) without introducing hardware or re-architecting the network.
 Zero trust architecture cannot be achieved with one technology alone — a comprehensive strategy requires a more holistic approach.
 However, a zero trust architecture cannot be fully achieved without segmentation.

 Attackers are persistent.
 Legislation can help in the long run, but zero trust technologies will make our organisations more resilient to attacks today.

 Organisations can't stop breaches, but they can prevent them from spreading and becoming catastrophic incidents.